 The Early Childhood Screening Registration

-form is required for districts to assign Minnesota Automated Reporting Student System (MARSS) identification numbers for all screening provided July 1, 2017 - June 30, 2018.
+form is required for districts to assign Minnesota Automated Reporting Student System (MARSS) identification numbers for all screening provided July 1, 2018 to June 30, 2019.
 The MARSS system helps compute and report Minnesota school districts’ Early Childhood Screening aid entitlements.
 A MARSS Identification Number assigned at the time of a child's participation in an Early Childhood Screening Program or following a comparable screening in early childhood, is a statutory requirement.
-A link to the MARSS procedure for the assignment of the education identification number is provided on the right side of this page.Summary Child Health and Developmental Screening
+A link to the MARSS procedure for the assignment of the education identification number is provided at right.Summary Child Health and Developmental Screening

 form reflects the required components of Early Childhood Screening.
 A copy of the completed form must be given to parents.